KartikeySapkal/ISRO_BOT/README.md

 ---
 ## Mission Specialists 🚀

-Thanks to all the amazing contributors who helping build ISRO_BOT! 🙌 and Counting...
+Thanks to all the amazing contributors who are helping build this amazing ISRO_BOT! 🙌 and Counting...

 <table>